-Christmas came early for me this year.
-I got the last gift I expected on a supernatural platter of signs and wonders.
+Christmas came early for me this time 3 years ago.
+I got a miraculous gift on a supernatural platter of signs and wonders.
 An invaluable gift wrapped with God’s goodness and faithfulness.
 What a privilege!
 It is something I will treasure for the rest of my life.
+Even as I remember this incident today, I am in complete awe of how good God is.
+He is too awesome!

 It all started on Sunday November 27, 2017.
 I woke up tossing and turning in bed at about 4.00 am.
 I had no business being as restless as I was.
 A strong urge to pray came upon me and I practically dragged myself out of bed and prayed till about 6:00am.
 I went back to bed feeling a lot better and this time slept like a baby.
 Little did I know, Psalm 91, my favorite Psalm in the Bible was getting ready to manifest in my family like a movie.
 He that dwelleth in the secret place of the most High shall abide under the shadow of the Almighty.
 I will say of the Lord, He is my refuge and my fortress: my God; in him will I trust – Psalm 91: 1-2.